Shop Subscribe

 Considerations for Inclusive Outdoor Learning Environments

 1. Accessibility is key.
-Make sure the space is level and there is a path to the space that is wheelchair accessible.
-Avoid uneven surfaces and be mindful that grass, stone, or gravel surfaces may be difficult for a student that uses crutches, a walker, or a wheelchair to maneuver.
+Make sure the space is level, and there is a path to the space that is wheelchair accessible.
+Avoid uneven surfaces.
+Be mindful that grass, stone, or gravel surfaces are difficult for a student that uses crutches, a walker, or a wheelchair to maneuver.
 Engineered wood fiber or playground foam surfaces are good options.

-2. Many students with special needs may be heat/sun intolerant due to a specific diagnosis or prescription medication.
-Be sure to have options that include a covered area and/or sun shades to reduce risk.
+2. Many students with special needs may be heat or sun intolerant due to a specific diagnosis or prescription medication.
+Be sure to have options that include a covered area or sun shades to reduce risk.

-3. Outdoor learning spaces often incorporate dynamic seating options like stools that offer minimal support.
-Be sure to consider spatial boundary and supported options for children that may have balance and/or sensory processing issues.
-The Rifton Compass Chair makes an easy portable choice that can be incorporated into existing study time outdoor spaces.
-The HowdaHug Roll Up Seat is another portable solution when additional trunk stability and/or body in space cues are needed.
+3. Outdoor learning spaces often use dynamic seating options like stools that offer minimal support.
+Be sure to consider spatial boundaries and support options for children that may have balance or sensory processing issues.
+Rifton Compass Chairs make an easy portable choice that can be incorporated into existing study time outdoor spaces.
+The HowdaHug Roll-Up Seat is another portable solution when additional trunk stability or body-in-space cues are needed.

 4. For fine motor tasks, portable options like a weighted lap desk can provide additional stability.
-A slantboard on a tabletop may help with more ergonomic positioning by providing forearm stability and reducing glare/eye strain.
-A 2-3” binder (rings facing away from the student) with a clipboard on top makes an easy DIY option in a pinch.
+A slantboard on a tabletop helps with ergonomic positioning by providing forearm stability and reducing glare and eye strain.
+A 2 or 3-inch binder (rings facing away from the student) with a clipboard on top makes an easy DIY option.

 5. As with indoor learning, meeting the sensory processing needs of students is crucial to support focus, attention, and behavior.
-Adding dynamic seating options like a wiggle cushion or movement/compression pieces like the SqUoosh or PeaPod chairs are good choices that are portable and easy to implement in an outdoor space.
-Having portable vestibular pieces like the Jump & Play Island for a gross motor sensory break or a Pumpkin Chair swing to crawl into for quiet space time will round out flexible sensory options.
+Add dynamic seating options like a wiggle cushion or movement/compression pieces like the SqUoosh or PeaPod chairs.
+These choices are portable and easy to implement in an outdoor space.
+Having portable vestibular pieces like the Jump & Play Island for a gross motor sensory break or a Pumpkin Chair swing to crawl into for quiet space and time will round out flexible sensory options.

 Cecilia Cruse